 Meal Plan selections are for the entire academic year.
-Students who wish to alter their meal plan must complete the on-line meal plan adjustment form (through MyWitt) before 4 p.m. on the fourth day of classes of that semester.
+Students who wish to alter their meal plan must do so online (through the Wittenberg Housing System) before 4 p.m. on the fourth day of classes of that semester.
 Students who fail to change their meal plan before the deadline will be obligated to their original contract for the semester.
 Meal plans are reset each semester and there is no refund for missed meals or remaining bonus points at the end of the previous semester.
-Students who fail to complete and submit a Meal Plan Adjustment Form within the designated time are required to continue to honor their contract for the balance of the semester.
+Students who fail to submit a Meal Plan change online within the designated time are required to continue to honor their contract for the balance of the semester.
 No exceptions are made to this timeline.
 Upper class students who do not reside in a residence hall but have elected a Meal Plan must comply with all of the above procedures and deadlines for changing or cancelling a meal plan contract.